LinguistDeveloper/clarive/docs/en/cmd/cla-help.markdown

 index: 10
 icon: console
 ---

-* `cla help`: Clarive has a number of command lines that can be executed to manage the application.
+`cla help`: Clarive has a number of command lines that can be executed to manage the application.

-* These commands are called through the command cla as follow: `cla <command><command-args>`.
+These commands are called through the command cla as follow: `cla <command><command-args>`.

-* Cla command itself has two options: <br />
+Cla command itself has two options:

-&nbsp; &nbsp;• `version`: displays Clarive version. <br />
+- `version`: displays Clarive version.

-&nbsp; &nbsp;• `help`: shows the available command.
-Help output can be accessed through the option `–h` as well. <br/>
+- `help`: shows the available command.
+Help output can be accessed through the option `–h` as well.

-* Cla command is in charge of collecting all configuration data from config files, environment and arguments passed through the command line before running the command call itself.
+Cla command is in charge of collecting all configuration data from config files, environment and arguments passed through the command line before running the command call itself.

-* In order to describe every command, let’s show the output of cla help:
+In order to describe every command, let’s show the output of cla help:

         > cla help

-        Clarive|Software - Copyright (c) 2013 VASSLabs

         usage: cla [-h] [-v] [--config file] command <command-args>